zh-deng/trippal-backend/README.md

-# Trippal Backend
+# TripPal Backend

-**Trippal Backend** is the server-side component of the Trippal application, a comprehensive trip planning tool designed to help users efficiently organize travel itineraries.
+**TripPal Backend** is the server-side component of the Trippal application, a comprehensive trip planning tool designed to help users efficiently organize travel itineraries.

 ## Features